nejyeah/DeepPicker-python/README.md

 run the script `analysis_pick_results.py`:

-    python analysis_pick_results.py --inputFile '../autopick-trpv1-by-demo-ss-gammas/autopick_results.pickle' --inputDir '/media/bioserver1/Data/paper_test/trpv1/test' --particle_size 180 --coordinate_symbol '_refine_frealign' --minimum_distance_rate 0.2
+    python analysis_pick_results.py --inputFile '../autopick-trpv1-by-demo-molecule-A-B/autopick_results.pickle' --inputDir '/media/bioserver1/Data/paper_test/trpv1/test' --particle_size 180 --coordinate_symbol '_refine_frealign' --minimum_distance_rate 0.2

-After finished, a result file `../autopick-trpv1-by-demo-ss-gammas/results.txt` will be produced.
+After finished, a result file `../autopick-trpv1-by-demo-molecule-A-B/results.txt` will be produced.
 It records the precision and recall value as well as the deviation of the center.

 ## 6. Recommended procedure
-Step 1, do the picking job (see Section 4) based on the pre-trained demo model './trained_model/model_demo_type3' or you can train your own model (see Section 3.2).
+### 6.1 fully automated particle picking
+This is the way we used in our paper to do the fully automated particle picking.
+There are three steps.

+Step 1, before doing the automatic picking job, a pre-trained model is needed.
+Here we have offered a demo model in './trained_model/model_demo_type3'.
+It was trained in a cross-molecule manner (see Section 3.2) with three kinds of molecules, TRPV1, gammas-secretase and spliceosome.
+And the number of positive samples for training is 30,000.
+It is OK to do your automatic picking job based on this model.
+Or you can train your own model based on more kinds of molecules and more training samples (see Section 3.2).
+After you get a pre-trained model, do the automatic particle picking job.

     python autoPick.py --inputDir 'Your_mrc_file_DIR' --pre_trained_model './trained_model/model_demo_type3' --particle_size Your_particle_size --mrc_number 100 --outputDir '../autopick-results-by-demo-type3' --coordinate_symbol '_cnnPick' --threshold 0.5

-Step 2, do the iteration training (see Section 3.4):
+Step 2, do the iterative training (see Section 3.4):

     python train.py --train_type 4 --train_inputDir 'Your_mrc_file_DIR' --train_inputFile '../autopick-results-by-demo-type3/autopick_results.pickle' --particle_size Your_particle_size --particle_number 10000 --model_save_dir './trained_model' --model_save_file 'model_demo_type3_iter1_by_type3'

-Step 3, do the picking job (see Section 4):
+Step 3, do the final picking job (see Section 3.2)

-    python autoPick.py --inputDir 'Your_mrc_file_DIR' --pre_trained_model './trained_model/model_demo_type3_iter1_by_type3' --particle_size Your_particle_size --mrc_number 100 --outputDir '../autopick-results-by-demo-type3-iter1' --coordinate_symbol '_cnnPick' --threshold 0.5
+    python autoPick.py --inputDir 'Your_mrc_file_DIR' --pre_trained_model './trained_model/model_demo_type3_iter1_by_type3' --particle_size Your_particle_size --mrc_number -1 --outputDir '../autopick-results-by-demo-type3-iter1' --coordinate_symbol '_cnnPick' --threshold 0.5

+So the final picked coordinate files are produced in '../autopick-results-by-demo-type3-iter1'.

+### 6.2 cooperate with Relion 2D classification
+This is a practical way to do the fully automated particle pikcing cooperating with Relion 2D classification.

+Step 1, before doing the automatic picking job, a pre-trained model is needed.
+Here we have offered a demo model in './trained_model/model_demo_type3'.
+It was trained in a cross-molecule manner (see Section 3.2) with three kinds of molecules, TRPV1, gammas-secretase and spliceosome.
+And the number of positive samples for training is 30,000.
+It is OK to do your automatic picking job based on this model.
+Or you can train your own model based on more kinds of molecules and more training samples (see Section 3.2).
+After you get a pre-trained model, do the automatic particle picking job.

+    python autoPick.py --inputDir 'Your_mrc_file_DIR' --pre_trained_model './trained_model/model_demo_type3' --particle_size Your_particle_size --mrc_number 100 --outputDir '../autopick-results-by-demo-type3' --coordinate_symbol '_cnnPick' --threshold 0.5

-Step 4, do the 2D classification job using Relion based on the picked coordinate file in '../autopick-results-by-demo-type3-iter1'.
+Step 2, do the 2D classification in Relion based on the picked coordinate files in '../autopick-results-by-demo-type3'.
-Save the good 2D average results in a '.star' file, like 'classification2D_demo.star'.
+Pick the good 2D average results in a '.star' file, like 'classification2D_demo.star'.

-Step 5, do the training job based on the 'classification2D_demo.star' (see Section 3.3)
+Step 3, do the training job based on the 'classification2D_demo.star' (see Section 3.3)

     python train.py --train_type 3 --train_inputFile '/Your_DIR/classification2D_demo.star' --particle_size Your_particle_size --particle_number -1 --model_save_dir './trained_model' --model_save_file 'model_demo_type3_2D'

-Step 6, do the final picking job.
+Step 4, do the final picking job.

     python autoPick.py --inputDir 'Your_mrc_file_DIR' --pre_trained_model './trained_model/model_demo_type3_2D' --particle_size Your_particle_size --mrc_number -1 --outputDir '../autopick-results-by-demo-type3-2D' --coordinate_symbol '_cnnPick' --threshold 0.5

 So the final picked coordinate files are produced in '../autopick-results-by-demo-type3-2D'.

+If you have any questions, please concat me at "*feng_wang@hust.edu.cn*".